-Since this was made in the style of a motorcycle coat, or “Perfecto”, it already has an iconic look.
-However, Milwaukee wasn’t content with that, and went out of their way to make sure everything about it absolutely screams retro motorcycle culture, and it ends up working out perfectly.
+Since this was made in the style of a motorcycle jacket, or “Perfecto”, it already has an iconic look.
+However, Milwaukee wasn’t content with that and went out of their way to make sure everything about it absolutely screams retro motorcycle culture, and it ends up working out perfectly.

 This will fit